On-Page SEO helps make your site recognizable and outstanding!

 11. Use a Fully Responsive Theme On Your Blog

-You probably already heard that themes which are not mobile and tablet responsive look messy, if not used on a desktop computer.
+You probably already heard that themes that are not mobile and tablet responsive look messy, if not used on a desktop computer.

 Not only their appearance is not satisfying, but they can also HARM your site.